-2. Red Spider Mites: These mites stay under leaves leaving the yellow spot.
+2. Red Spider Mites: These mites stay under leaves leaving a yellow spot.
 They suck the sap of the leaves.
-They can be vanished by raising humidity.
+They can vanish by rising humidity.

 3. Leaf Miner Damage: When different types of moths, flies, beetles, and sawflies feed within leaves, they leave larvae.
 Those larvae go trails on leave causing damage to the blade.
 However, the costs are harmless though.

 4. Winter Moth: These pests are usually seen in spring.
 They web the leaves of trees together and hide inside of them.